 What if I don’t get better terms from the lender?

 Apply with other programs if you are likely to get multiple offers.
-After getting 2 other offers, go back to the lender you want to close with and negotiate their offer.
+After getting 2 other approvals, go back to the lender you want to close with and negotiate to get better terms.

-Conclusion: Take advantage of easy ways to get a better business loan approval.
+Conclusion: Take advantage of easy ways to get better terms.

-Most applicants do not push for improved offers from lenders and as a result, miss easy ways to get a stronger deal.
+Most applicants do not push for better terms from lenders and as a result, sometimes miss easy chances to get a stronger deal.

 Taking other approvals and asking your favorite lender to beat them always gives you a strong chance of getting concessions.
 Ask for better terms and use any existing and previous relationships when negotiating.
 You will probably greatly increase your chances of getting an improvement on the original approval!